8bitkick/BBCMicroBot/docs/user guide.md

 NEXT
 ```

-In this example the first value returned would be 116, the ASCII value for the letter `t`
+In this example the first value returned would be 116, the ASCII value for the letter `t`.
+You can create a Twitter-friendly byte string to use in a `REM` from comma separated data with the [VDU to string tool](https://8bitkick.github.io/vdu/)